Call us

 While there is no standard coverage amount for health insurance, there are two broadly accepted rules:

-Today, a 5 lakh MediClaim policy may only be enough to cover one person living in a Tier-3 city.
+Today, a 5 lakh Mediclaim policy may only be enough to cover one person living in a Tier-3 city.
 This is because medical expenses can get extremely expensive in Tier 1 and 2 cities.
-Moreover, factors like medical inflation can exacerbate this issue as well.
+Moreover, factors like medical inflation can also increase the treatment costs.

 Generally, basic plans will only cover hospitalisation expenses and pre-existing diseases (after a waiting period).
-If you need critical illness insurance, we recommend looking for plans that offer 6add-on critical illness cover or built-in critical illness coverage.
+If you need critical illness insurance, consider looking for plans that offer 6add-on critical illness cover or built-in critical illness coverage.

 Generally, only home isolations under the prescription of a doctor or certified healthcare professional through in-person or telemedicine consultations are covered by health insurance plans subject to the policy's terms and conditions.